Earthquakes, wildfires, and floods

 In the event of wildfire, stay away from and do not touch BC Hydro infrastructure (lines, poles, towers, hydro boxes, etc.).
 Assume that any fallen or damaged infrastructure is live and dangerous.

 - Stay calm and take action to protect you and your family.

-- Practice the 'Drop, Cover, and Hold On' technique that will best protect you in the event of an earthquake.
+- Practice the 'Drop, Cover, and Hold On' technique to best protect you in the event of an earthquake.

-- Take shelter underneath a heavy table or desk, tuck head to knees and cover head
+- Take shelter underneath a heavy table or desk, tuck your head to your knees, and cover your head

 - Stay away from objects that may fall